thathurtabit/mp-fe/README.md

 ## Notes

-+ Trying to fetch from the endpoint specified in task gives a CORB error - the data here is mocked from a cURL call
++ Trying to fetch from the endpoint specified in task gives a CORB error - the data here is mocked (and truncated) from a cURL call
++ Uses IntersectionObserver as well as React's lazy/Suspense methods to lazy load content based on the user's interactions
++ Cards can be viewed either in a Modal format, or directly via the card url (opens single page)

+## Snags

 + https would be nice - but the free S3 bucket the demo is hosted on won't allow it without a domain name purchase for CloudFront to use.
 Same for gzipping content
-+ Cards can be viewed either in a Modal format, or directly via the card url (opens single page)
 + A CDN for the images (which optimised and serves up different sizes based on responsive widths) would improve things
 + React Transition Group seems to want to transition everything all of the time (a little annoying)
++ Given more time, pagination would be good to use at some point (while still lazy loading)